 Coming in all shapes, sizes and materials, the mouse has moved on significantly from its early wooden, rectangular days It is 32 years since Stanford Research Institute scientist Douglas Englebart invented the mouse.
 Englebart's 1968 prototype was rectangular and made of wood.
 Most current designs are like a flattened half egg.Apple recently came out with a smallish circular puck of a mouse that got rather mixed reviews: expensive style over function was the verdict.
-And size seems ...
+And size seems to matter.

 According to Cornell News at www. news. cornell. edu/releases/Dec99 /mouse. design. ssl. html, several years ago the bigger the mouse the better - or at least as big as the Cornell University research mouse, which was adjustable, over-sized, flatter and had a built-in palm support.
 However, it has not been seen since.

 One undeservedly underwhelming variant on the conventional mouse is the trackball, which is effectively an upside-down mouse whose ball you move with your fingers.

 Exotic Giger-esque sculpted variants such as the TrackMan and Marble Mouse are still being made by firms such as Logitech.
 You wonder how much they have been influenced by the 15-year-old design of the original SpaceBall, a tennis ball-sized/shaped device on a stalk involving lots of internal strain gauges which was used to control your 3D movement through 3D space.
 Logitech has taken over making SpaceBalls now, and the current versions look rather like the Marble Mouse, only with lots of buttons.
 The original version was not all that different from the Microsoft EasyBall, a big 95mm yellow ball sitting in a kind of grey soup plate, designed for kids.